 Weight gain is one of the most noticeable and dreaded parts of pregnancy.
-It can be difficult to watch your stomach expand as you grow rapidly out of your once favorite jeans.
-To make your pregnancy weight gain less painful and to assist you in snapping back to your weight before you became pregnant educate yourself on the basics of pregnancy weight gain and take strides to minimize unnecessarily weight gain.
+It can be challenging to watch your stomach expand as you grow rapidly out of your once favorite jeans.
+To make your pregnancy weight gain less painful and to assist you in snapping back to your weight before you became pregnant educate yourself on the basics of the normal weight to gain during pregnancy and take strides to minimize any unnecessary weight gain.

-While pregnancy weight gain is expected, it is not something that many women look forward to.
+Pregnancy weight gain is not only expected; it is healthy.
 Vanity aside, many women loathe packing on the pounds that will limit their mobility and make them uncomfortable during the later months.
 However, healthy weight gain is vital to a healthy pregnancy.
 The well-being of your future newborn depends upon your willingness to pack on some pounds during his months in utero.
 To make this process less painful, remind yourself that it is an unavoidable part of pregnancy, and keep in mind that at the end your reward will be handsome indeed.

 The Ideal Gain

 The amount of weight that you should gain during your pregnancy is dependent upon your pre-pregnancy fitness level, reports the Mayo Clinic.
 Women who are underweight when they become pregnant should gain between 28 and 40 pounds.
 Those who are average should gain between 25 and 35 pounds.
 And those who are overweight or obese should aim for a weight gain of approximately 10 to to 25 pounds.
 While these figures can serve as a general guide, you should consult your healthcare professional regarding your weight throughout your pregnancy.